 Matching career ideas to skills in demand

-Once you’ve researched skills in demand, check if they match your young person’s career ideas.
-If they’ve chosen a job in demand, such as surgeon, that’s easy.
-But what if their career ideas aren’t obvious matches with skills in demand?
+Once you’ve researched jobs in demand, check if they match your young person’s career ideas.

 Tips for finding jobs in demand that interest your young person

-Try our tools – use our Subject Matcher and Skill Matcher tools to find jobs.
+Use our Skill Matcher and Subject Matcher tools to find job ideas.